 I don’t live in Los Angeles.
 Can I be treated by another dentist in my area/city?

 Dr. Farnoosh is the inventor of gum bleaching methods, which have been published in leading scientific journals.
-He has not trained any other dentist and is unaware of any other dental health professional who can achieve the same result.
 He has seen many patients from all over the world who fly in for his specialized procedure.
 Patients from out of town can coordinate their appointment in advance, fly to Los Angeles for their treatment on a Friday, and leave the same weekend.

 This sounds like it’s for me, but how much does it cost?

-Cost will depend on many factors, such as the degree, depth and location of discoloration.
+The cost will depend on many factors, such as the degree, depth, and location of discoloration.
 The best way to get an estimate of the cost if you are outside the Los Angeles area is to have an “intraoral photo” taken showing the area of discolored gums and send it by mail or email to Dr. Farnoosh.
 Upon his review, he will contact you to discuss the treatment and approximate cost.